gitjoelt/stockTracker/README.md

 ## Market Support

-Currently this app is only able to track TSX venture stocks
+Currently this app is only able to track TSX venture stocks in real time.

 ## Getting started
 Run